Eddie Collins: Chicago White Sox (1915–1926)

 In Chicago, Collins continued to post top-ten batting and stolen base numbers, and he helped the Sox capture pennants in 1917 and 1919.
 He was part of the notorious "Black Sox" team that threw the 1919 World Series to the Cincinnati Reds.
 Collins was not accused of being part of the conspiracy and was considered to have played honestly, his low .226 batting average notwithstanding.
 Years later, Collins would say he had no pity for the eight players who were banished because he said they knew what they were doing.

+In on September 4th, during the second game of a doubleheader, the official scorer conflated the offensive statistics for Collins and his teammate Buck Weaver.
+As Collins had gone 2-for-4 and Weaver had gone 0-for-3, this led to Collins' career hit total being inaccurately recorded as 3,313 for decades.
+Despite the correction in official records, the Hall of Fame has not updated the hit total on his plaque.